-We’re really excited to be offering our clients an amazing wedding gallery!
+We’re really excited to be offering our clients a professional and sharable gallery!

-And it looks pretty sweet whether you’re on the computer, a tablet or a smartphone.
+And it looks great whether you’re on the computer, a tablet or a smartphone.

 You can share the gallery link with whomever.
 A lot of our clients add the gallery link to their Thank You cards so their guests can view and/or print their favorite wedding images.

 This gallery will remain active for 12 months after delivery.

 We love sharing the work we’ve done for our couples.
 And we appreciate when clients show us some love when they post their images to Facebook or Instagram!

 So make sure to tag @ZachWheelerPhotography when you post to Facebook and @ZachWheeler when you post to Instagram.
 It helps a lot in promoting and growing our business!

 All images have been exported at a standard 2×3 ratio for prints sized 4×6, 12×16, 24×36, etc in a standard JPEG format.
 For prints sized 5×7, 8×10, 11×14, etc., cropping will be required.
 For my personal photos, I just use the cropping tool that the lab provides and have never had any problems.